Macschrauber/Macschrauber-s-Rom-Dump/AVX2.md

 <br>
 `~/Downloads/avx2 /System/Applications/Preview.app`
 <br>
-the script will need some time, as it disassembles a lot of code
+The script will need some time, as it disassembles a lot of code.
 <br>
 <br>
 <br>